jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

 In the secure enclave, BL1 authenticates the BL2 and passes the execution control.
-BL2 authenticates the initial boot loader of the host (Host TF-A BL2) and TF-M. The execution control is now passed to TF-M. TF-M being the run time executable of secure enclave which initializes itself and, at the end, brings the host CPU out of rest.
+BL2 authenticates the initial boot loader of the host (Host TF-A BL2) and TF-M. The execution control is now passed to TF-M. TF-M being the runtime executable of secure enclave which initializes itself and, at the end, brings the host CPU out of rest.
 The host follows the boot standard defined in the `TBBR`_ to authenticate the secure and non-secure software.

+For UEFI Secure Boot, authenticated variables can be accessed from the secure flash.
+The feature has been integrated in U-Boot, which authenticates the images as per the UEFI specification before executing them.

 ***************
 Secure Services